Our entire staff is vaccinated against COVID-19.

 A helpful handout with suggestions for self care during the grieving process

 Dr. Barrett works with Rev. Murray Flagg, PhD to coordinate a pet grief support group.
 Rev. Flagg is the Director of Spiritual & Educational Services at Harmony Hospice in Tucson and leads group discussions about pet loss.
-The meetings are currently virtual through Zoom due to Covid-19.
+The meetings are currently virtual through Zoom and in person.
 Contact Dr. Flagg at mflagg@harmonyhospice.org or call (520) 284-9334 for more information.

 602-530-6970